 Tracking California Trash (2014-2016)

 5 Gyres partnered with the State Water Resources Control Board, the Bay Area Storm Management Agencies Association (BASMAA), and the San Francisco Bay Regional Water Quality Control Board to carry out the Tracking California’s Trash Project (TCT), a project that included multiple large-scale efforts to track and understand trash in California's waterways.
 TCT aimed to help cities and counties better understand if current efforts to reduce trash (product bans, increased street sweeping, catchment basins, etc.) from entering the marine environment are effective.

 5 Gyres was responsible for developing and testing methods to monitor trash (defined by the state as >5mm) in a range of receiving waters (rivers, channels, streams, and creeks).
 Monitoring was done at four locations in California, three in the San Francisco Bay Area and one in Los Angeles.
 In addition to selecting receiving waters ranging in size, channelized and natural rivers were analyzed.
 Samples were collected using five different trawls during dry and wet weather, with a focus on collecting the "first flush," after it rains.
-Please visit our Publications for the report abstract, or contact us for the full report.
+Please visit our Publications for the final report.

 Plastic Beach Project (2013-2014)